malashinroman/CSVA/README.md

 ```
 opencv
 ```

-opencv3.1 and opencv4.0 were tested
+CSVA uses openCV structures like cv::DMatch and cv::KeyPoint internally, opencv3.1 and opencv4.0 were tested

 ```
 opencv-contrib
 ```
 You will need xfeatures2d from opencv-contrib to compile and test with SURF and SIFT

 ```
 Boost
 ```
 CSVA uses boost library in it's core

 ### Operating system